- Improve collaboration to make a greater impact on community health

 Duluth Community Health Needs Assessment

-Generations joined with local hospitals and public health organizations to assist in conducting the Working Together for a Healthy Duluth: 2019 Duluth Community Health Needs Assessment and later on the Implementation Plan.
-The identified priority areas are: mental health, alcohol/tobacco/other drugs, obesity, and social determinants of health.
+Generations joined with local hospitals and public health organizations to assist in conducting the Working Together for a Healthy Duluth: 2020-2022 Duluth Community Health Needs Assessment & Implementation Plan.
+The identified priority areas are: mental health, youth substance use, and food insecurity.
 Generations is currently collaborating with other partners on several of the strategies identified in the plan.

 Generations’ staff are involved in several local and state efforts focused on improving community health.
 Some examples are: Arrowhead Parish Nurse Association, Duluth Community Schools Collaborative, Duluth Vision 2030, Health in All Policies, LISC Quality of Life Collective Impact Collaboration, MN Community Health Worker Alliance, and Minnesota Public Health Association, MNsure Stakeholder Group, and United Way.